Triage of the Gaia DR3 astrometric orbits. II. A census of white dwarfs: Sample selection

 \textit{Gaia} DR3 catalogue provides flux-calibrated low-resolution spectrophotometric measurements in the wavelength range $330${--}$1050$\,nm.
 Based on these data, the \textit{Gaia} Synthetic Photometry Catalogue \citep[GSPC;][]{montegriffo22} published synthetic photometric measurements with accuracy as low as ${\sim}10$\,mmag.
 We compared the location of each source on the \textit{Gaia} colour-magnitude diagram (CMD) to its theoretically expected position, assuming it is a single star, in search of excess infrared flux.

 The system's mass, age, metallicity, and extinction along the line of sight determine the theoretical CMD position.
+As presented below, we calculated the theoretical position assuming a fixed age of 2 Gyr.
+Each system's mass, metallicity and extinction are accounted for, along with their estimated uncertainties.
+This theoretical position is compared with the observations to identify and quantify the infrared excess flux.

+We used \citet{Zhang_2023} metallicity estimates.
+These values were derived in a forward-modelling approach, using \textit{Gaia}'s flux-calibrated low-resolution spectrophotometric measurements (i.e., \textit{Gaia}'s blue photometre (BP)/red photometre (RP) spectra, or ``XP spectra'' for short).
+The data-driven model \citet{Zhang_2023} developed was trained on atmospheric parameters reported by the Large Sky Area Multi-Object Fibre Spectroscopic Telescope (LAMOST) survey.
+Using its XP spectrum, the model provides a given target's metallicity, surface gravity, and effective temperature.
+The effects of binarity were not included in the model and may bias the estimated values of binaries with flux ratios of order unity \citet{Zhang_2023}.
+However, considering the typically extreme flux ratios of the systems discussed in this work, we expect this issue to have a limited impact (but see the discussion in Section~\ref{sec:biases}).

-We used the estimates of \citet{Zhang_2023} for the metallicity.
-Systems flagged to have uncertain metallicity estimates by \citet{Zhang_2023} (their $\texttt{quality\_flags}~{\geq}~8$) were assigned with [M/H]$~{=}~0.00 \pm 0.25$ dex.
+Systems flagged to have uncertain metallicity estimates by \citet[][their $\texttt{quality\_flags}~{\geq}~8$]{Zhang_2023} were assigned with [M/H]$~{=}~0.00 \pm 0.25$ dex.
 This choice is justified by the age-metallicity relation of stars in the solar neighbourhood \citep{RebassaMansergas_2021}.
 Systems with metallicity estimates laying outside of the PARSEC isochrones range ($-2\leq [\text{M/H}] \leq 0.6$) were assigned with the corresponding limiting values.

 We used publicly available dust maps to account for reddening and extinction. \citet{Green_2019} have created \texttt{Bayestar19}: a three-dimensional dust map that covers the northern hemisphere down to a declination of $-30$\,deg.
 We used the \texttt{dustmaps} \texttt{Python} package to obtain the 16\textsuperscript{th}, 50\textsuperscript{th}, and 84\textsuperscript{th} percentiles of \texttt{Bayestar19} extinction.
 These values were then multiplied by 0.884 to obtain the corresponding $E(B-V)$ values.\footnote{See \href{http://argonaut.skymaps.info/usage\#units}{argonaut.skymaps.info/usage}.} For the southern systems, which were not included in \texttt{Bayestar19}, we used the three-dimensional dust map of \citet{Lallement_2019}.\footnote{\url{https://astro.acri-st.fr/gaia_dev/}} This map does not include error estimates.
 Considering systems included in both maps, the median difference between \texttt{Bayestar19} and the \citet{Lallement_2019} extinction is 0.02\,mag.
 We therefore used this value as the uncertainty for the $E(B-V)$ values of the southern hemisphere systems.
 Finally, we converted the $E(B-V)$ values to $E(B-I)$ and $A_V$, using the relations